jisuanjixue/pingcrm_react/README.md

 # PingCRM on Rails

-A demo application built with Ruby on Rails and react.js and chakra-ui, not use tailwind css to style.
+A demo application built with Ruby on Rails and react.js and antd, not use tailwind css to style.
 [original PingCRM written in ruby on rails/vue and tailwind](https://github.com/ledermann/pingcrm) to illustrate how **[Inertia.js](https://inertiajs.com/)** works.

 ![Screenshot](screenshot.jpg)